Read This First

 1. How Minds are Changed

-How Minds are Changed gives this page its broader frame before the argument narrows into the present pressure.
+Start here if the current page feels compressed: How Minds are Changed gives the broader frame before the argument narrows into the present pressure.

 2. Philosophical Inquiry Branch Guide